Fundraise with your community

 get your community involved

-There are so many fantastic ways to get your community group, church or school involved.
+There are so many fantastic ways to fundraise with your community groups, churches or schools.
 Here are just a few ideas to get you started:

 • Organise a collection: invite your community to give generously, knowing that every penny raised is a step towards transforming a young person’s life.